sanjayJ369/myblog/content/posts/Index-concurrency.md

 title: "Index Concurrency"
 date: 2024-07-17
 categories:
-  - Blog
+  - Databases
-tags: ["learn", "database"]
+tags: ["learn", "database", "databases"]
 ---

 This blog summaries the [**lecture 8**](https://www.youtube.com/watch?v=jcqGSehrMGU) of cmu - Intro to Database Systems along with some things i learned on the way.